 The following video shows the brush in action.

-There is no word yet on the precise launch date or the price, but Oral-B suggest it will be arriving in Spring 2020.
+There is no word yet on the precise launch date or the price, but Oral-B suggests it will be arriving during 2020.

 I will be sure to keep you updated and I hope to test this product out for myself when it arrives.